patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- Removed the `isTruncated` property from Label.
+- Removed the `isTruncated` property from `Label`.
 This is now the default behavior.
 In addition, you can limit the text width using the new `textMaxWidth` property [(#8771)](https://github.com/patternfly/patternfly-react/pull/8771)

     Previous implementation: